pearson-enabling-technologies/elasticsearch-approx-plugin/README.md

 * **COMING SOON:** Counting unique values of one field per time interval, per value of another field

-It can be used to answer analytical queries like "how many distinct users have I seen per country per day?"
+It can be used to answer analytical queries like "how many distinct users have I seen per day?" or "how many logins have occurred per day, broken down by country?".

 Unique value counting uses a [probabilistic algorithm](http://www.infoq.com/presentations/scalability-data-mining) called [HyperLogLog](http://metamarkets.com/2012/fast-cheap-and-98-right-cardinality-estimation-for-big-data/)